Vienna: U-Bahn

 The Vienna metro system consists of five lines (U1, U2, U3, U4, U6) with the U5 currently under construction.
-The metro currently serves 98 stations and covers a distance of 83.5 kilometers.
+The metro currently serves 99 stations and covers a distance of 83.5 kilometres.

 The services run from 05:00 to about 01:00 with intervals of two to five minutes during the day and up to eight minutes after 20:00.
 On Friday and Saturday evenings and on evenings before a public holiday they operate a 24-hour service at 15-minute intervals.